ceph/ceph/doc/radosgw/config-ref.rst

 workload with a smaller number of buckets but higher number of objects (hundreds of thousands) per bucket you would look at tuning ``rgw lc max wp worker`` from the default value of 3.

-:NOTE: When looking to to tune either of these specific values please validate the
+:NOTE: When looking to tune either of these specific values please validate the
        current Cluster performance and Ceph Object Gateway utilization before increasing.

 Garbage Collection Settings